 NOTE: With this set up above I can see my agenda every time I look at my phone and as i add any scratch notes to my to-do’s or to my journal – its acts as a “regular review” like a “check in” with this process.)

 And the best part by far is I have been able to turn off most of my notifications.
 That’s right!
 You heard it.
 Curbing the onslaught of notifications saves me time.
 I don’t get sidetracked or distracted from progress because of all of the many notifications.
 I only have 4.
 Text messages, Work group and individual chat, Facebook messenger, and transactions on my Capitol One card.
 All the different app notifications or email notifications have been silenced.
+I set my phone to do not disturb mode at night with a favorites list of calls or texts allowed to come through.

-6. HOME BUDGETING: I do online banking and bill paying through that.
+6. HOME BUDGETING: I do online banking and bill paying through my bank.
 We never use our Main acct. bank card to make purchases.
 We only use our Capitol One card that gives us points.
 I use another little notebook that never leaves my home office desk for bills.
 This is the breakdown of how I do my bills every pay period

 (Paycheck from Hubby) + ( Paycheck from me)